 With most of the eurozone PMIs hinting at a slowdown in the manufacturing and services industries, several analysts began to worry that the region could chalk up another quarter of negative growth and find itself back in a recession.

-You see, the manufacturing PMIs in Germany and France, euro zone’s top two economies, landed below the 50.0 level while the services PMIs of both countries fell short of expectations.
-Overall, the euro zone manufacturing PMI slipped from 49.0 to 47.7 and its services PMI dropped from 48.8 to 48.7 this month.
+You see, the manufacturing PMIs in Germany and France, the euro zone’s top two economies, landed below the 50.0 level while the services PMIs of both countries fell short of expectations.
+Overall, the eurozone manufacturing PMI slipped from 49.0 to 47.7, and its services PMI dropped from 48.8 to 48.7 this month.
 Even Robopip got goosebumps from these figures, and that’s saying a lot since he’s made of metal!

-Just when it seemed that the resolution of the Greek debt drama signaled that the worst was over for the euro zone, another round of economic problems appear to be waiting in the wings.
-Bear in mind that several euro zone governments are set to implement more austerity measures, and these are likely to hurt overall economic growth as well.
+Just when it seemed that the resolution of the Greek debt drama signaled that the worst was over for the eurozone, another round of economic problems appears to be waiting in the wings.
+Bear in mind that several eurozone governments are set to implement more austerity measures, and these are likely to hurt overall economic growth as well.